miroslavchakarov/smart-messroom-gui/README.md

 The long-term goals for this system are the following:
  - Calibration funcion (tara) while program running.
-(Currently the calibration value is hard coded)
+(Currently the calibration value is hard coded) and save settings.
  - (DONE!)
 Having a touch-friendly GUI on the 7-inch Touchscreen for the worker to operate with the device.
 (Currently testing the fltk-rs library.)
  - Having a payment system integrated, eventually with cryptocurrency or fiat currency.